-If they were going to be sucessful, they had to appeal to muscians and sell the muscians’ aesthetic to others.
+If they were going to be successful, they had to appeal to musicians and sell the muscians’ aesthetic to others.

 The brand initially had a universal look and feel that was trying to attract anyone who might be even remotely interested in southwestern clothing.
 This direction simply wasn’t targeted or niche enough.

 We found that both the musicians and customers they are trying to attract want that Rock’n’Roll aesthetic.
 So let's give them that.

 Vintage inspired brands are a dime a dozen.
 What they needed was a unique approach.
 Focus on not just what you make but how you make it.

 Before they came to us they sold vintage inspired clothing.
 This simply was not enough.

 Through brand strategy and consulting services, we helped them realize that imitating vintage clothing didn’t provide enough value to their target demographic.